M

 3. Develop a teaching niche

 If you want to earn more money as an English teacher, you should consider developing a teaching niche.
-This means that you’ll specialize in a specific area of teaching, such as teaching Business English or teaching English online.
+This means that you’ll specialize in a specific area of teaching, such as Business English, IELTS exam prep, or English pronunciation.

 You can develop a teaching niche by earning a specialized certificate and gaining experience in your chosen area of the ESL market.
 By becoming an expert in a specific area of English teaching, you’ll be a more competitive job applicant and can even consider launching an independent English teaching career!